jaredraycoleman/Southaven/Organizations/Kingdom of Solara.md

 The first three centuries of Solaran rule were marked by peaceful expansion and cultural golden age:
 - Art, music, and scholarship flourished under royal and Church patronage
 - The Great Library of Solaris was established
-- [[The Church of Elandria]] became the state religion, with temples in every major settlement
+- [[Church of Elandria]] became the state religion, with temples in every major settlement
 - Coastal trade routes connected Solara to distant lands
 - The kingdom expanded westward slowly along the coast